 Ruby on Rails 2.1 - Database Setup

-Before starting with this chapter, make sure your database server is setup and running well.
-Ruby on Rails recommends to create three databases.
-A database for each development, testing and production environment.
-According to convention their names should be −
+Before starting with this chapter, make sure your database server is setup and running.
+Ruby on Rails recommends to create three databases - a database each for development, testing, and production environment.
+According to convention, their names should be as follows −

-You should initialize all three of them and create a user and password for them with full read and write privileges.
-I am using root user ID for my application.
-In MySQL, a console session in which you do this looks something like this −
+You should initialize all three of them and create a username and password for them with full read and write privileges.
+We are using root user ID for our application.
+In MySQL, a console session looks as follows −

 mysql> create database library_development; Query OK, 1 row affected (0.01 sec) mysql> use library_development; Database changed mysql> grant all privileges on library_development.* to 'root'@'localhost' identified by 'password'; Query OK, 0 rows affected (0.00 sec) mysql> FLUSH PRIVILEGES; Query OK, 0 rows affected (0.00 sec)

-When you finish, database.yml should look something like as follows −
+When you finish, it should look something like −

 development: adapter: mysql encoding: utf8 database: library_development username: root password: password host: localhost test: adapter: mysql encoding: utf8 database: library_test username: root password: password host: localhost production: adapter: mysql encoding: utf8 database: library_production username: root password: password host: localhost

-NOTE − You can use similar setting for other databases adapters in case you want to use any other database except MySQL.
+NOTE − You can use similar setting for other databases if you are using any other database except MySQL.

-Next two chapters will teach you how to model your database tables and how to manage them using Rails Migrations.
+The next two chapters explain how to model your database tables and how to manage those using Rails Migrations.